 Since the number of qualified applicants normally considerably exceeds the number of places available, fulfillment of the minimum requirements does not guarantee admission.
 The process is competitive and the School reserves the right of selection of all students for admission and readmission to the School.
-While we consider all applicants in the final post-interview selection process, Canadian citizens and permanent residents will be given preference.
+While we consider all applicants who complete the application process, Canadian citizens and permanent residents will be given preference.

-Successful applicants will be emailed an admission offer package containing important information regarding accepting the offer and paying the acceptance deposit, orientation session, immunization requirements, Criminal Records Check review, and College of Registered Nurses of BC (CRNBC) registration requirements.
+Successful applicants will be emailed an admission offer package containing important information regarding accepting the offer and paying the acceptance deposit, orientation session, immunization requirements, Criminal Records Check review, and British Columbia College of Nursing Professionals (BCCNP) registration requirements.

 UBC School of Nursing students are required to comply with current regulations of the Provincial Health Authorities related to vaccine-preventable communicable diseases.
 Proof of immunization status must be made available upon request.
 Clinical sites may request this documentation from students at any time, and in preparation for or during clinical activities.
 Failure to provide documentation of immunization status may prevent a student from attending clinical practice, and thus may jeopardize a student’s ability to complete all program requirements.

 The School of Nursing's immunization policies for undergraduate students reflect the directive from the provincial government regarding their influenza immunization infection control policy.
 These measures, for all health care workers, include either receiving the influenza vaccination (the preferred option) or wearing a surgical/procedure mask during flu season.
-If you have any questions or concerns about this or other required immunizations, please contact our Admissions Advisor.
+If you have any questions or concerns about this or other required immunizations, please send an email to firstname.lastname@example.org

 All newly admitted students to the Bachelor of Science in Nursing program will be required to complete a Criminal Record Check (CRC), Cardio Pulmonary Resuscitation - Health Care Provider (CPR-HCP) certification and N95 mask fitting test.

-Applicants who have been convicted of any offense, or given an absolute or conditional discharge, should consult with BC Ministry of Justice and the College of Registered Nurses of BC before applying to the program.
+Applicants who have been convicted of any offense, or given an absolute or conditional discharge, should consult with BC Ministry of Public Safety and Solicitor General and the British Columbia College of Nursing Professionals (BCCNP) before applying to the program.

 The School of Nursing offers a variety of scholarships each year.
 Recipients for most of these awards are decided on by the Awards Committee .
 A few awards can be applied for and announcements by email with nomination forms will be posted on the School of Nursing BSN Blog and also emailed to current students.